Best Orchard toys for a Montessori child!

 So here are the ones we have enjoyed the most!

-Are you looking for Montessori activities for your child, but you don't have time to make three part cards and search for printables?
+Are you looking for Montessori activities for your child, but you don't have time to make three-part cards and search for printables?

+Are you unsure what activities are appropriate?
 How best to present them to your child?

-The Montessori Family Box is a monthly subscription box for children aged 3 to 6, delivering Montessori activities directly to your door.
+The Montessori Family box is a monthly subscription box for children aged 3 to 6, delivering Montessori activities directly to your door.

 No more searching, printing and laminating!

-Best Orchard puzzles
+LEARN MOREBest Orchard puzzles

 Those 2 pieces puzzles are great as first puzzles.
-We had the farm one, the Zoo animals one and a transport one.
+We had the farm one , the Zoo animals one and a transport one.

 This one was the first proper puzzle I had for my daughter.
 It was a slightly different design.
 I like that it was colour-coded with a board.
 The number adds an extra challenge as your child can count how many animals are on each puzzle.